-At the mouth of the Glenwood Canyon, the Yampah Hot Springs bubble up from deep in the Earth and trickle blissfully to the Colorado River.
+At the mouth of Glenwood Canyon, the Yampah Springs bubble up from deep in the Earth and trickle blissfully to the Colorado River.
 The Ute tribe knew about this spot for centuries and called it Yampah – meaning “Big Medicine.”
 And “BIG” is an apt name – the Glenwood Hot Springs is the world’s largest hot springs pool.

 Over a million gallons of water fill the main pool at a perfect bathtub temperature (90 degrees).
-The pool is over a football field long, has a half-dozen swim lanes, and two diving boards.
+The main pool is over a football field long, has a half-dozen swim lanes, and two diving boards.
 It is absolutely massive!
 Even the “smaller” therapy pool, is nearly the size of a basketball court.
 At a comfortable 104 degrees, it’s heavenly.

 In 2008, the Spa of the Rockies at Glenwood Hot Springs was built.
 This world-class spa facility occupies the historic building right next to the pool.
 Unfortunately, I didn’t have time to take in a massage, but it’s on my list for next time.